SalomePlatform/smesh/doc/salome/gui/SMESH/input/sewing_meshes.rst

 	:align: center

 .. centered::
-	"Step-by-step sewing process"
+	Step-by-step sewing process

 .. image:: ../images/image32.jpg
 	:align: center

 .. centered::
-	"The result of side elements sewing"
+	The result of side elements sewing

 For sewing side elements you should define elements for sewing and two nodes for merging on the each side.
 User can select these elements and